lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 In this case your date/time will be consistent all over your system and the chances for a mistake will be minimal.

-That's what you should strive for.
+That's what you should strive for I believe.

 # When you **do need** to transform local time to UTC